 No Silver Bullet: Shotgun Wad Debris Prevention at Greater Farallones National Marine Sanctuary

-This project turns six years of marine debris shoreline monitoring data into action by implementing a behavior change campaign for waterfowl hunters in the greater San Francisco Bay Area to help reduce the amount of shotgun wads entering waterways.
+This project turned six years of marine debris shoreline monitoring data by Greater Farallones National Marine Sanctuary into action by implementing a behavior change campaign for waterfowl hunters in the greater San Francisco Bay Area to help reduce the amount of shotgun wads entering waterways.

 Type of Project: Prevention